ndgigliotti/white-background-removal/README.md

 The solution is to introduce two layers of sophistication.
 The first problem can be solved by preprocessing the images with blur.
 Adding blur helps prevent the algorithm from erasing too much at the boundaries and results in a smoother boundary overall.
 The second problem can be solved by ignoring small holes.
 This preserves such things as glare hotspots and eyeball-whites.

 Even with these added layers of sophistication, output images sometimes require further doctoring.
 The algorithm is both robust and fast, but alas, not perfect.
+It is designed to be consistent and conservative.

 ## Usage
 Run the script with the source directory (`src`) as its sole positional argument.
 The source directory is the directory containing the white-background images you want to process.